Harsh-Upadhayay/CricMarshall/README.md

 17/08/2022:
 1.Errors in extracted year.
-If the user only mention month and the year, the datefinder library automatically adding today's date. i.e, if user says august 2016, then it will get extracted as 2016/08/17
+If the user only mention month and the year, the datefinder library automatically adding today's date. i.e, if user says august 2016, then it will get extracted as 2016/08/17 2.Voice of output generator is subject to change.

 ## Work Log
 15/08/2022: